SneakBug8/nestjs-docs-ru/modules.md

 #### Dynamic modules

-The Nest module system includes a feature called **dynamic modules**.
-This feature enables you to easily create customizable modules.
-Following is an example of such a dynamic module, a `DatabaseModule`:
+The Nest module system includes a powerful feature called **dynamic modules**.
+This feature enables you to easily create customizable modules that can register and configure providers dynamically.
+Dynamic modules are covered extensively [here](/fundamentals/dynamic-modules).
+In this chapter, we'll give a brief overview to complete the introduction to modules.

+Following is an example of a dynamic module definition for a `DatabaseModule`:

 ```typescript
 @@filename()